kaifcodeadict/Anime/README.md

 # To Run This Project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Directly

-Open https://animedemo555.netlify.app/series to view it in your browser.
+Open https://animedemo555.netlify.app/ to view it in your browser.

 ### Manually